rexmont/Pixel-Guide-Android/README.md

 Download and import game guides on your Android device

-Pixel Guide is a clean, offline-first game guide reader for Android.

-Pixel Guide can be downloaded from GitHub Releases:
+Pixel Guide is a clean, offline-first game guide reader for Android and it can be downloaded from GitHub Releases:

 https://github.com/rexmont/Pixel-Guide-Android/releases/latest